Strong degenerate constraining in Lagrangian dynamics: The proof

-If we express the \textit{adiabatic invariant} $\theta$ in terms of the coordinate of the radial velocity $v_r$ instead of its norm $\Vert v_{\perp}\Vert_p$ as we did in the previous corollary, then up to a constant factor we get the same result as in (Example 1, \cite{Bornemann}, page 24.) for the codimension one nondegenerate case, i.e. $\alpha=1/2$.
+If we express the \textit{adiabatic invariant} $\theta$ in terms of the coordinate of the radial velocity $v_r$ instead of its norm $\Vert v_{\perp}\Vert_p$ as we did in the previous corollary, then we get the same result as in (Example 1, \cite{Bornemann}, page 24.) for the codimension one nondegenerate case, i.e. $\alpha=1/2$.